This is the detailed production setup. If you just want to try out our software, try our vagrant virtual demo.

 You can also click on ‘Disks’ below the table while not selecting any server to get an overview of all disks on all servers in a single view.

-croit does not automatically add new hosts to the crush map to avoid data movement before a server is fully configured.
+After the initial deployment of a new cluster, croit does not automatically add new hosts to the crush map to avoid data movement before a server is fully configured.
 Select the CRUSH map tab and add the servers to the default root via drag and drop by dragging them at the drag indicator icon (=).
-Click 'Save changes' to update the crush map.
+Click ‘Save changes’ to update the crush map.

 You can also add CRUSH buckets here to model your failure domains.

-#Adding additional MONs
+Adding additional MONs

 Configure a disk as mon, then select ‘Show services’ to create an additional Ceph monitor service.